3rdHand-project/thr_infrastructure/common_packages/thr_coop_assembly/README.md

 ### Action servers
-#### Non-concurrent branch
+#### Non-concurrent server
-In the non-concurrent branch the robot is a single agent capable of several actions that take parameters:
+In the non-concurrent version; the robot is a single agent capable of several actions that take parameters:

 - `GIVE(Object obj)`: The robot locates object `obj`, picks it up, locates the human wrist and brings it close to his wrist if it's reachable.
 When the object is detected to be pulled from the gripper, it is released and the arm returns to the home position.
 This action is affected to the vacuum gripper.